Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 (12AT7) (5000) (60)

 It is only because I have so many 6BL8's that the initial design was with this valve.
 However, the 6U8 is a better performer, in that oscillation is stronger.
 It was noticed that with the tuning condenser used, any contact imperfections as the condenser was rotated, would cause the oscillation to drop out.
-This does not occur with the 6U8.
+This did not occur with the 6U8.
 Also, there is a slight increase in audio output level with the 6U8.
-If you have a choice between the 6BL8 and 6U8, use the 6U8.
+If you have a choice, use the 6U8.
+European constructors may find the 9U8/PCF82 easier to obtain.

 In terms of sensitivity, both valves appear the same.
 With an input signal of 100uV at 103.7Mc/s and a 1Kc/s tone with FM deviation of 40Kc/s, and the receiver tuned for noise free output, the audio was 620mVp-p (214mV rms).
 A signal of 5uV could be clearly heard using both valves, although of course with a considerable amount of noise.
-At 1.7uV, the signal was still audible, but so far down into the noise it not something anyone would want to listen to.
+At 1.7uV, the signal was still audible, but too noisy to listen to.

 Power Supply.